 The Company uses derivative financial instruments to manage its exposure to foreign exchange rates.
 The derivative instruments are accounted for pursuant to SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities," as amended by SFAS No. 138, "Accounting for Certain Derivative Instruments and Certain Hedging Activities."
-As amended, SFAS No. 133 requires that an entity recognize all derivatives as
+As amended, SFAS No. 133 requires that an entity recognize all derivatives as either assets or liabilities in the balance sheet, measure those instruments at fair value and recognize changes

-(2) The Company's 2005 and 2004 income before income taxes includes the recognition of integration charges in the amounts of approximately \$3,003,000 and \$3,536,000, respectively, related to the integration of the Callaway Golf and Top-Flite operations.
+(2) The Company's 2005 and 2004 income before provision for income taxes for Golf clubs includes the recognition of integration charges in the amounts of approximately \$1,248,000 and \$2,413,000 for the three months ended June 30, 2005 and 2004, respectively, and \$1,370,000 and \$2,593,000 for the six months ended June 30, 2005 and 2004, respectively, related to the integration of the Callaway Golf and Top-Flite operations.